tkiat/my-writings-public/blog/software/firmware/coreboot-customize-grub.md

 ## How to Do It?

 I am using Debian because the coreboot doc is based on that.
-You can fork GRUB repository and checkout at the same version as your coreboot config, in this case, 2.04.
+You can fork GRUB repository and checkout at the same version as your coreboot config: 2.04 in my case.

 ```bash
 $ git clone git://git.savannah.gnu.org/grub.git grub